The Garage Door Springs Anatomy

 The Shaft System

 The shaft is the hollow metal tube that crosses the garage door lengthwise.
-The shaft is being held by the spring anchor bracket and by the end bearing plates; its purpose is to shift the springs’ torque level to the lift cable drums.
-The cables that wrapping around the drums going down to the door’s lower panel and attaching to the end bottom brackets on both ends.
+It is being held by the spring anchor bracket and by the end bearing plates; its purpose is to shift the springs’ torque level to the lift cable drums.
+The cables that wrapping around the drums going down to the door’s lowest section and attaching to the end bottom brackets on both ends.

 Many Hands make Light Work